esplito/coding-notes/total-typescript/zod-tutorial/notes.md

 ### Exercise 2
 Exercise: https://github.com/total-typescript/zod-tutorial/blob/main/src/02-object.problem.ts

-Goal: Change `PersonResult` so that we can parse
+**Goal:** Change `PersonResult` so that we can parse and infer the type of the data received from the API.

 My solution:
 ```ts